Admission Requirements for Teacher Education

 1. Complete the admission application.

-2. Be recommended for teacher education by your assigned advisor, Explorations in Education or Transfer Module instructor, and two college instructors.
+3. Be recommended for teacher education by your assigned advisor, Explorations in Education or Transfer Module instructor and one other college instructor.

 Required Scores